EUROYoung/euroyoung_old.github.io/workshop22/call.md

 These submissions must be sent via email to [workshop@euroyoung.eu](mailto:workshop@euroyoung.eu) between March, 15 and April, 15.

-Starting from April, 16, we will share the submissions to all participants, who will be able to **cast a vote** for their favourite abstracts.
+Starting from April, 16, we will share the submissions with all participants, who will be able to **cast a vote** for their favourite abstracts.
 On April, 30, when the voting period closes, the 15 highest-voted abstracts will be selected for a **full-length talk**.
 The remaining abstracts will be presented during our "**pitch sessions**": rapid-paced sessions in which each participant has 3 minutes available to pique the interest of the audience.